futel/dialplan-functions/doc/aws.md

 # Meta-requirements

-First thing, install the aws cli.
+Install the aws cli.
 You should be able to run the command "aws" from the terminal.

+- Have an AWS root user/management account with an organization.
+- Have a user group "cli" with "AdministratorAccess" policy.
+- Have a user in the "cli" user group.

-You need an AWS access key and matching secret key for things to work.
-An admin will need to give these to you, unless you have access to the AWS console.
-If you do, you can navigate to:
+Create an AWS access key and matching secret key.
+As a root user, use the AWS web console:
 * <Your login name> (Upper righthand corner)
 * Security credentials
 * Users (left)
 * (Choose the desired user)